-- 1. Lower exposure to companies with high greenhouse gas emissions relative to the fund's eligible market universe as further outlined below - 2.
-Lower exposure to companies owning coal, oil and gas reserves relative to the fund's eligible market universe as further outlined below - 3.
-Exclusion of companies with adverse environmental impacts through material involvement in business activities related to palm oil, factory farming or coal - 4.
-Exclusion of companies with adverse social impacts through material involvement in business activities related to adult entertainment, alcohol, gambling, tobacco, civilian firearms, controversial weapons (e.g. cluster munitions, anti-personnel mines, chemical and biological weapons or depleted uranium ammunition and armour), nuclear weapons or private prisons - 5.
+- Lower exposure to companies and agency/supranational issuers with high greenhouse gas 1. emissions relative to the corresponding bond markets as further outlined below - 2.
+Lower exposure to companies and agency/supranational issuers owning coal, oil and gas reserves relative to the corresponding bond markets as further outlined below - 3.
+Exclusion of companies with adverse environmental impacts through material involvement in business activities related to palm oil, factory farming or coal - Exclusion of companies with adverse social impacts through material involvement in business 4. activities related to adult entertainment, alcohol, gambling, tobacco, civilian firearms, controversial weapons (e.g. cluster munitions, anti-personnel mines, chemical and biological weapons or depleted uranium ammunition and armour), nuclear weapons or private prisons - 5.
 Exclusion of companies identified as operating in a manner inconsistent with responsible business conduct standards, such as those defined by the UN Global Compact Principles and the OECD Guidelines for Multinational Enterprises, because of material involvement in severe controversies related to the environment (e.g. land use and biodiversity, toxic spills and releases, operational waste or water management), society (e.g. child labour or human rights) or corporate governance (e.g. corruption or fraud)